TKp (T2D, ‘Śląsk’)

 This photo of the TKp 16 (from my collection) was probably taken somewhere in mid-1990s, prior to the sale of this engine to VVT.

 Shortly after WWII there was a demand for virtually all kinds of locomotives and rolling stock.
 Among others, a simple and reliable tank freight engine was necessary for rapidly expanding heavy industry – collieries, steel plants and other similar establishments.
-Typical road locomotives were not well suited for such service on factory sidings: they were too large, uneconomical and difficult to maintain.
-It was thus decided to build a suitable switcher, modern and undemanding, and the choice fell on a German design, built during the war at the Fablok factory in Chrzanów (then Oberschlesische Lokomotivwerke Krenau A.G. – 25 examples, built in 1942).
-It had been intended for service mainly on factory sidings in the Upper Silesia and hence named ‘Oberschlesien’ or just OS (this type did not serve with DRG).
-This machine, with the 0-4-0 axle arrangement, was well suited for industrial service and had sufficient tractive effort.
+Typical line locomotives were not well suited for such service on factory sidings: they were too large, uneconomical and difficult to maintain.
+It was thus decided to build a suitable switcher, modern and undemanding, and the choice fell on a German design, developed by Henschel and built by several manufacturers for industrial operators (this type never served with state railways).
+This locomotive was also built during the war at the Fablok factory in Chrzanów (then Oberschlesische Lokomotivwerke Krenau A.G. – 25 examples, built in 1942).
+Fablok-built engines were intended for service mainly on factory sidings in the Upper Silesia and hence named ‘Oberschlesien’ or just OS.
+With the 0-4-0 axle arrangement, it was well suited for industrial service and had sufficient tractive effort.
 At least six locomotives of this type (possibly more) were used in Poland after the war.

 Polish prototype, also built at Chrzanów (factory designation T2D – sometimes written as T-2-D), which appeared in 1950, did not differ much from its German predecessor.
 OS had been built in variants running both on saturated and superheated steam and the latter was chosen as a prototype.
 For the sake of simplicity and ease of manufacture, riveting was widely supplanted by welding, and boiler accessories of normalized Polish types (also used by PKP) were fitted.
 Series production started soon afterwards and continued until 406 examples had been built.
 316 of them were supplied to various industrial establishments in Poland, mostly in the Upper Silesia.
 These engines, commonly named ‘Śląsk’ (Silesia), were quite conventional and straightforward machines, designed for effectiveness and hard everyday work rather than brilliant performance.
 They gave useful, if inconspicuous service and remained in use for a long time.
-Several examples were still in working order in mid-90s, when virtually all road steam locomotives had already been withdrawn from regular service (for example, stock list of the ‘Wieczorek’ colliery in Katowice in 1992 still included TKp 5512, used for switching).
+Several examples were still in working order in mid-90s, when virtually all line steam locomotives had already been withdrawn from regular service.
+Stock list of the Wieczorek colliery in Katowice in 1992 still included TKp 5512, used for switching.
+TKp-3394, from another Silesian colliery, was probably operational in mid-1990s and scrapped after 1998.
 Modernizations introduced during their long life were few and included modified lighting and draw-gears.

 No locomotive of this type was used by PKP; therefore – in accordance with typical practice – their designation just reflected the axle arrangement, without any class number.
 Individual operators allocated service numbers without any common sequence (often corresponding to serial numbers, but this was never the rule).
 Some operators had their own designation systems, with no relevance to axle arrangement or any other feature.
 For example, Łabędy steel plant in Gliwice designated their locomotives by letters HL, followed by a number.

 As it has often been the case with steam locomotives owned by industrial operators, many of them after withdrawal from service were just left to rust on some forgotten sidings.
 In March 2001 I saw one of them, namely TKp 5878, by Gosławice sugar plant; it was scrapped a few months later.
-According to data from www.kolej.pl/tabor/parowozy (unfortunately, this link has been dead for some time), TKp 2066 had also been kept in Zebrzydowice, but current sources don't confirm its existence.
-Very comprehensive lists of preserved steam locos, available at www.holdys.pl/tomi/ (site maintained by Tomisław Czarnecki) and actualized in March 2005, give eighteen examples kept at various locations in Poland; of these, eleven are preserved in various heritage parks and four are plinthed (in Kraków, Gliwice, Zabrze and Szczakowa).
-However, one-third of all surviving examples are listed as ‘wrecks’, so their future may be rather uncertain.
-Rolling stock heritage park at Pyskowice, owned by the TOZKiOS society, has five engines of this type and sixth one is likely to follow soon.
-This collection includes TKp 4422 (s/n 4422/1955) transferred from Chybie sugar plant – the only TKp in Poland that is still kept operational.
+According to data from www.kolej.pl/tabor/parowozy (unfortunately, this link has been dead for some time), TKp 2066 had also been kept in Zebrzydowice, but recent sources don’t confirm its existence.
+Very comprehensive lists of preserved steam locos, available at www.holdys.pl/tomi/ (site maintained by Tomisław Czarnecki) and updated in November 2010, give sixteen examples at various locations in Poland; two more (TKp 3407 and TKp 5905), kept in Krzeszowice, were scrapped in 2006.
+Eleven are preserved in various heritage parks and two are plinthed (in Kraków and Gliwice).
+Three are listed as ‘wrecks’, so their future may be rather uncertain.
+Railway stock heritage park at Pyskowice, owned by the TOZKiOS society, has six engines of this type, but one of them (TKp 5161, Fablok 5161/1958) is kept dismantled.
+This collection includes TKp 4422 (s/n 4422/1955) transferred from Chybie sugar plant, which was kept operational for a few years.
+Currently (late 2010), after boiler certificate expiry, this machine is awaiting a decision on its future – I hope it will be restored in service.

-Original German OS locomotives have also been given the TKp designations.
-Of them, TKp 102 (Fablok 982/1941, but built in 1942) has been preserved by PSMK railway fans society at the Skierniewice locomotive depot as the sole surviving example of this type.
-This machine had enjoyed a long service life with sand railways and a colliery and was finally withdrawn in April 1995.
+Original German locomotives, built before 1945, have also been given the TKp designations.
+Three of them have survived until today.
+TKp 15347 (Borsig 15347/1942) from the Rokitnica colliery can be seen in Pyskowice and is awaiting restoration.
+TKp 26188 (Henschel 26188/1944) served at the Sośnica colliery until 1975 and was initially intended for preservation at the railway museum in Warsaw.
+After several years of abandonment in Krzeszowice it was purchased by a railway fan and is currently on display at the Białowieża Towarowa station.
+TKp 102 (Fablok 982/1941, but built in 1942) has been preserved by PSMK railway fans society at the Skierniewice locomotive depot.
+This machine had enjoyed a long service life with sand railways and the Kazimierz Juliusz colliery and was finally withdrawn in April 1995.
 PSMK has yet another ‘Śląsk’: – TKp 6042 (Fablok 6042/1962), transferred from a Silesian colliery, currently under restoration.

 According to the above-quoted Internet source, as many as nine machines of Fablok post-war production were sold abroad between 1989 and 1996 to various heritage railways and railway societies, namely: